exul/matrix-rocketchat/README.md

 This is an application service that bridges [Matrix](https://matrix.org) to [Rocket.Chat](https://rocket.chat).

+**This Project is currently not maintained.**
+There were breaking changes in the matrix API, which means that inviting the bot doesn't work (other things might be broken too).
+I _might_ work on a re-write of the bridge.
+But if I ever release it, then it will take quite some time.

 **Warning: This application service is still in development.
 Do not use it!
 There will be breaking changes!**

 ![matrix-rocketchat](https://cloud.githubusercontent.com/assets/1886214/24167507/457d5ea2-0e77-11e7-8102-c14e4c04e4dd.png)

 ## Compiling from Source